0xPARC/0xparc-intro-book/src/oram.typ

-The high-level idea is very simple: whenever we can, we will try to move blocks in the tree closer to the leaves, to allow space to free up in smaller levels of the tree (i.e., levels closer to the root).
+The high-level idea is very simple: whenever we can, we will try to move blocks in the tree closer to the leaves, to allow space to free up in smaller levels of the tree (levels closer to the root).
 There are a few important considerations when performing such eviction:

-- Data movement during eviction must respect the main path invariant, i.e., each block can only be moved into buckets in which it can legitimately reside.
+- Data movement during eviction must respect the main path invariant: each block can only be moved into buckets in which it can legitimately reside.

-- Data movement during eviction must retain #emph[obliviousness];, i.e.,
-  the physical locations accessed during eviction should be independent of the input requests to the ORAM.
+- Data movement during eviction must retain #emph[obliviousness]: the physical locations accessed during eviction should be independent of the input requests to the ORAM.